Find out your options for home insurance in Switzerland with this guide that explains what’s needed, what’s available, and who provides it.

 - Firstly, try to resolve the issue through the complaints department of the company itself.
 Your insurer should provide you with details of their complaints procedure when you take out a policy.

 - If this proves unsuccessful, you can contact one of the Swiss ombudsman services.
-You can find contact details for financial services and insurance ombudsmen on Swiss Authorities Online.

 The Federal Consumer Affairs Bureau (FCAB) has additional information on consumer rights in Switzerland.